Redshift space three-point correlation function of IGM at $z<0.48$: Main results discussions:

 We report the detection of longitudinal (redshift space) three-point correlation function ($\zeta$) of $z\le0.48$ \lya\ absorbers using HST-COS spectra of 82 QSOs compiled by \citet{danforth2016}.
 We study the dependence of $\zeta$ on \NHI, $b$-parameter, $z$ and presence of metals.
-We correlate the \lya\ absorbers at $z<0.2$ contributing to the three-point correlation function with the galaxy distribution for 42 of these sightlines.
+We also correlate the \lya\ absorbers at $z<0.2$ contributing to the three-point correlation function with the galaxy distribution for 41 of these sightlines.
 We compute \lya\ clustering using four different simulation boxes at $z\sim0.1$ and compare them with observations.
-The main results of our study are, \begin{enumerate} \item{ We detect non-zero three-point correlation up to 4 pMpc.
-In the $r_\parallel = 1-2$ pMpc bin with equal arm configuration, we detect the three-point correlation at 5.3$\sigma$ (i.e $\zeta = 6.9\pm1.3$) significant level for clouds having \NHI$\ge 10^{12.5}$ cm$^{-2}$.
-In the case of 1:2 arm ratio configuration, we find $\zeta = 2.0\pm0.5$ (4$\sigma$ level) for $r_{\parallel,1} = 1-2$ pMpc and $r_{\parallel,2} = 2-4$ pMpc. {\it These are first reported measurements of three-point correlation function from the \lya\ forest observations and using Voigt profile decomposed components.}}

-\item{We measure the two-point correlation function ($\xi$) for different scales probed in this study and show them to be consistent with the measurements of \citet[][]{danforth2016}.
-Using our measured $\xi$ and $\zeta$ we obtain the reduced three-point correlation function Q ($1.7\pm 0.4$ for $r_\parallel = 1-2$ pMpc bin and equal arm configuration).
-This is higher than Q values measured in the case of low-$z$ galaxies \citep[see figure 4 of][for $\theta =\pi$]{mcbride2011a}. }
+Here we discuss the main results of our study.